Abhinav-Telukunta/18BD1A051A_Project_1/README.md

 # The three status can also be updated using a secure API for real time usage metrics.

-# The application has the ability to also add any ventilator or delete ventilator to a specific hospital and search ventilators which are available ,occupied or in-maintenance.
+# The application has the ability to also add any ventilator or delete ventilator to a specific hospital and search ventilators which are available.